 Cuba is the largest island in the Caribbean.
-The warm temperatures of the sea, the salsa, the vintage cars, the food, the mojitos… take me back!!
+Celebrating my birthday in Cuba was one of the best birthdays ever: the warm temperatures of the sea, the salsa, the vintage cars, the food, the mojitos… take me back!!
 When you arrive to Jose Martin International Airport you feel it straight away… the streets, the people… everything is vibrant!
 One of the reasons I decided to visit Cuba was mostly because of the secretism of its culture ruled under the communist regime.

 Havana is so beautiful and rich in history!
 It was colonized by the Spanish and has maintained their influence in the architecture and the colonial style it’s still very visible.